JuliaWeb/Hyperscript.jl/README.md

-# Hyperscript: A lightweight DOM and HTML markup DSL
+# Hyperscript: A lightweight DOM representation for Julia, with automatic validation

 Hyperscript is a Julia package for representing HTML and SVG expressions using native Julia syntax.